 Ph.D.
 Program in Religious Studies

-It is the expectation that Ph.D. students will complete their studies in six years (five for those who come in with an M.A. and are able to transfer credit).
+It is the expectation that Ph.D. students will complete their studies in six years (five for those who come into the program with an M.A. and transfer credit).

 For additional information on the Ph.D. program, including requirements, see the Ph.D.
 Degree Program Book.